tristanoprofetto/neural-networks/README.md

 * **CNN's** (Convolutional Neural Networks) are mainly used in the classification context particularly applied to images for building Computer Vision applciations such as object detection, image segmentation ect..

-* **GAN's** (Generative Adversial Networks) involve two models; a Generator and Discriminator which oppose eachother in order for the Generator to create
+* **GAN's** (Generative Adversial Networks) involve two models; a Generator and Discriminator which oppose eachother in order for the Generator to create new data base on the feedback learned from contesting the Discriminator.